davidsule/Obsidian_main/Lecture notes/FYP/02_Project.md

 - remove 'salt and pepper' noise: reduce too much fuzziness on micro scale on the border? with disc method. (creates a circle mask? 'brush')

 reduce size: erosion - depends on disc size

+# Project notes:
+Original measurement for A: 0, 1, 2 but if we do that, we can't compare it to automatic (automatic cannot be 0 1 2 because we could only do that based on percentiles within measurement values)